neurodata/checklists/matrix.md

 ### robust options

-- use [Geometric median and robust estimation in Banach spaces](http://projecteuclid.org/euclid.bj/1438777595) to obtain robust estimates of location and scale
+- use [Geometric median and robust estimation in Banach spaces](http://projecteuclid.org/euclid.bj/1438777595) to obtain robust estimates of 1st and 2nd moments

 ### if features have categories